One of the many questions long-term travelers are asked is, “What was the best country you visited?”

 China is also difficult because of its vastness and special rules for foreigners, which means that you are only allowed to stay in “tourist approved” hotels.
 Thank you to the fellow travellers I met, who were better prepared than I and let me copy some of the pages of their travel guides.
 Without their help, I could very well still be in China now!

 Check out The Indie Traveler’s Guide to China to make your travels to China easier

 6. The country with the best natural wonders is Australia.

-With a diversity ranging from desert landscapes to rain forests, bizarre and enormous rock formations to sublime coral reefs and not forgetting Koalas, Kangaroos and thousands of other flora and fauna, only to be found here.
+With a diversity ranging from desert landscapes to rain forests, bizarre and enormous rock formations to sublime coral reefs.
+Let’s not forget koalas, kangaroos and thousands of other flora and fauna that are only found in Australia.

 7. The best place to sleep under the stars is Japan.

 It wasn’t in our plans to sleep outside, but the price of staying indoors would have exploded our budget.
 It turned out to be a very enlightening experience.
 First of all, travelling in the summer, the days were hot and humid but at the night, the air was fresh and cool (more than could be said for the one night when I stayed in a hot and stuffy room).
 The first night I tempted this experience outside a train station, and three homeless men came over to offer me a sandwich!
 Another night was spent in the parklands around Nara, where I was awoken next morning by the sound of birds singing and a deer nibbling leaves just next to my bench.